Premise-based Multimodal Reasoning: Conditional Inference on Joint Textual and Visual Clues: Dataset and Task Overview

-We describe our PRM task by an example in Figure \ref{mulaction} \uppercase\expandafter{\romannumeral1}\&\uppercase\expandafter{\romannumeral3}.
-Given an image and a premise, we hope that the machine will understand the image in combination with the premise so as to choose the exclusive correct answer among the four hypothetical actions (See Appendix \ref{dataformat}).
-The premise would serve as the background knowledge or domain-specific common sense for the given image.
-In this way, we hope the reasoning models would make correct classification considering the interaction between the premise and the image, which is similar to the human cognitive process.
-In the multiple-choice setting, all four hypothetical actions describe what will happen next, but only one of them is correct under the specific premise.
+We describe the proposed PMR task with an example in Figure \ref{mulaction} \uppercase\expandafter{\romannumeral1}\&\uppercase\expandafter{\romannumeral2}.
+Given a source image and a textual premise, the inference model should perceive and understand the image in combination with the premise so as to choose the exclusive correct action among the four hypothetical candidates.
+The premise would serve as the background knowledge or domain-specific commonsense for the given image.
+In the running example, the model should be able to recognize what [person2] wears from the image and infer whether [person4] would give his seat to [person2] under the premise ``[person4] is very friendly''.
+The corrected answer is `C' according to the visual and textual clues.
+In total, we collect about 15k instances for PMR.
+We list the statistics for PMR in Table \ref{tab:data_stats}.

-Due to its cross-modal nature and resemblance with human cognition, PMR would be interesting to researchers working on cross-modal reasoning and understanding.
-The task would push forward the study on the fusion between different modalities and human-like cognitive reasoning, which is both a challenge and an opportunity for future research.
-Moreover, we will provide detailed annotation information to reduce the hassle of image processing, which makes the task friendly to NLP researchers. \\